chaudharydeepak964/Extract-and-Load/README.md

 # Extract-and-Load

-This Code will guide you how you can downlaod the file from Destination server to local/Remote server.
+This code will guide you on how to download files from a destination server to a local or remote server using SFTP.

-I prepare this code in my current orginaisation VI.
+I originally prepared this code during my work at Vodafone Idea (VI).

-I hide the some details like-Server details, Destination and Remote path just for some security purpose.
-You can change it with yours and use directly.
+For security reasons, I have hidden details such as server addresses, destination paths, and remote paths.
+You can replace these with your own details and use the scripts directly.

+Repository Contents

-In this Repo You will find 4 files in which 2 different Methods of Extract and Load
+The repository contains 4 files showcasing two different methods of Extract and Load:

-# SFTP_File-Extract.py and Report_Upload-Load.py >> simple SFTP Method 1 by 1 downlaod and upload 1 by 1
+🔹 Method 1 – Simple SFTP (File by File)

+SFTP_File-Extract.py → Downloads files one by one.

+Report_Upload-Load.py → Uploads files one by one.

+🔹 Method 2 – Advanced SFTP (Batch Transfer)

+SFTP_Method2-Extract.py → Downloads all files at once.

-# SFTP_Method2-Extract.py and Upload_Method2-Load.py >> Advanced SFTP Method downlaod and upload at once.
+Upload_Method2-Load.py → Uploads all files at once.